dracony/fig-standards/proposed/task-meta.md

 * Provide the interface for runnable tasks
 * Keep the interfaces as minimal as possible.
-* Attempt at achieving a pluggable interface allowing for easier integration.
-This is not the primary goal though.
 * Task Runner Examples: Bldr, TaskPHP, Robo, Phing

 ## 3.2 Non-Goals